Teaching Verb Moods

 But—there are ears to hear, so this condition is not a reality.
 Dystopian literature often has examples of characters wanting something that is not reality.
 I pull from literature that students enjoy to highlight the subjunctive mood.

-Second, students love to write in the subjunctive mood.
+Second, students love to write in the subjunctive.
 Create some (fun) sentences together.
 If I were a flying elephant, I would give humans rides.

 Silliness often helps students remember grammatical concepts.
-Write some ridiculous sentences together to practice verb moods.
+Write some ridiculous sentences together to practice.

 Teaching verbs in moods can be a fun learning experience.